ericsun95/Flying-High-Again/written_exam/markedquestions.md

 - <span style="color:green"> No person may use an ATC transponder unless it has been tested and inspected within at least the preceding </span>
 - 24 calendar months.
 An ATC transponder may not be used unless, within the preceding 24 calendar months, it has been tested, inspected, and found in compliance with FAR Part 43 requirements.

+- <span style="color:green"> Maintenance records show the last transponder inspection was performed on September 1, 2014.
+The next inspection will be due no later than </span>
+- September 30, 2016.
+  An ATC transponder may not be used unless, within the preceding 24 calendar months, it has been tested, inspected, and found in compliance with FAR Part 43 requirements.

 - <span style="color:green"> Which records or documents shall the owner or operator of an aircraft keep to show compliance with an applicable Airworthiness Directive? </span>
 - Aircraft maintenance records.
 The registered owner or operator must keep records containing the current status of applicable ADs including, for each, the method of compliance, the AD number, and revision date.
 For recurring ADs, the time and date when the next action is required.